fulldecent/blog.phor.net/_posts/2024-02-20-howto-spend-amex-gift-card-amazon.md

 I will walk you through how to get every penny out of your gift card and use it on Amazon.

-## Step 1: Make sure your card is valid
+## Step 1: make sure your card is valid

 {: .margin-note}
 Now and every time you click a link to "check your credit card" you must verify the URL is not a scam website.